nicocavallo/simple-text-to-speech/README.md

 # Simple Text-to-Speech for Scala
-This is a minimalistic library based on [MaryTTS](https://github.com/marytts/marytts).
+This is a minimalistic library based on <a href="https://github.com/marytts/marytts" target="_blank">MaryTTS</a>.
 Its aim is to simplify text to speech interfaces for some of my projects.

 ### Code example
 ```scala